abbrcode/abbreviations-in-code/README.md

 A good abbreviation is:
 * **clear** if you see it at first time you will know what it means (*nl* for *name list* is not good)
-* **shorter** taking out one letter is not a real abbriviation (like *cpy* for *copy*)
+* **shorter** taking out one letter is not a real abbreviation (like *cpy* for *copy*)
-* **non-contex sensitive** like *r* for radius is straightforward only if you speak about circles
+* **non-context sensitive** like *r* for radius is straightforward only if you speak about circles

 ### Goal
 Give a good name to your variables, functions, classes, files etc. is a very difficult task.
-Using very long names (e.g. number_of_connected_clients) are always clear but it means an extra time to read and harder to remember them.
+Using long names (e.g. number_of_connected_clients) are always clear but it needs an extra time to read and harder to remember.
 Therefore choose a shorter form if possible but be careful to keep your names meaningful and clear.

 Keep in mind as your scope getting bigger (from very local to API) you should choose more descriptive names.
-For example *res* is good when you are using it only in the next line to see the result of something.
-However if it is a global variable then *last_log_save_res* is more appropriate.
+For example *res* is good to check the result of something in the next line.
+However if it's a global variable then *log_save_res* is more appropriate.

 When speaking about API then establish a pattern of naming.
 For example in C: `namespace + module + action + object` (gui_label_set_text)

 If you are using only these abbreviations your naming become more coherent, logical and understandable by other (even novice) programmers.
-Use the *contex sensitive* abbreviations only in their context and avoide the ~~not recommanded~~ abbreviations because they are not clear or useless.
+Use the *context sensitive (italic)* abbreviations only in their context and avoid the ~~not recommended~~ (strike through) abbreviations because they are not clear or useless.

 ### Contributing
 * Please, create an issue or pull request to add new abbreviations or modify the existing ones.